Mitigating Structural Overfitting: A Distribution-Aware Rectification Framework for Missing Feature Imputation: Introduction

+To tackle these challenges, we propose \textbf{\DART} (\textbf{D}istribution-\textbf{A}ware \textbf{R}ectification via \textbf{T}est-time adaptation), a framework that decouples structural estimation from semantic manifold learning.
+First, we design \textbf{Global Structural Augmentation (GSA)} that utilizes label consistency to establish semantic bridges between disjoint components, which extends the diffusion scope.
+Second, to restore semantic diversity, we train a masked autoencoder as the manifold learner to reconstruct features from structurally perturbed inputs.
+Crucially, a Gaussian-based masking strategy is used to force the model to capture the robust feature manifold rather than learning smoothed values.
+Finally, to bridge the inductive gap, we introduce a test-time distribution rectification mechanism.
+During inference, we project the structurally biased backs onto the learned manifold via the encoder-decoder framework, effectively correcting the distribution shift.

-Furthermore, existing methods for feature imputation often mask features in datasets with artificially generated missing patterns to simulate scenarios of missing data, which does not reflect the natural occurrence of incomplete features in real-world settings.
-To help better evaluate the effectiveness of feature imputation methods under naturally missing conditions, we propose a new dataset called \textbf{Sailing}, which extracts a portion of real maritime data provided by the Danish Maritime Authority (DMA) \cite{dma}.
-Notably, 80.4\% of the features in this dataset are missing naturally, without artificial intervention.
-To our best knowledge, we are the first to propose a real-world dataset with naturally missing features, which can better verify the effectiveness of missing feature imputation methods in real scenarios.
+Furthermore, existing methods typically evaluate performance by randomly masking features in complete datasets (synthetic missing), which fails to reflect the complexity of real-world sparsity.
+To benchmark imputation methods under realistic scenes, we present a new dataset called \textbf{Sailing} collected from real maritime voyage records provided by the Danish Maritime Authority (DMA)~\cite{dma}.
+Notably, 80.4\% of the features in Sailing are \emph{naturally missing}, providing a rigorous dataset for real-world deployment.

-In summary, our main contributions are listed as follow: \begin{itemize} \item We design a simple yet effective algorithm called CLL to enhance the performance of feature imputation for not fully connected graphs.

-\item We propose the \FPMAE model, which enhances the feature imputation by a graph-based MAE model with a novel two-step inference to improve the diversity of generated features and address the feature distribution shift under inductive tasks.

-\item Extensive experiments conducted on seven datasets including a newly collected dataset called Sailing show that \FPMAE outperforms all the baselines in node classification and link prediction. \end{itemize}

-The remainder of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we give notations and the necessary preliminary knowledge.
-In Section~\ref{sec:methodology}, we present our approach \FPMAE by providing an in-depth discussion of motivations as well as the details of model design.
-The results of experiments on node classification and link prediction are reported in Section~\ref{sec:experiments}.
-In Section~\ref{sec:relatedwork}, we discuss related works and contrast them with ours.
-Finally, we conclude our work and discuss some future directions in Section~\ref{sec:conclusion}.
+In summary, our main contributions are: \begin{itemize} \item We identify the structural overfitting issue in existing diffusion-based methods, which leads to limited performance on disjoint graphs, low diversity and distribution shift. \item We propose \DART, a novel framework that integrates a manifold learner with test-time distribution rectification, effectively improving feature diversity and mitigating inductive distribution shift. \item We release Sailing, a real-world maritime dataset with naturally missing attributes.
+Extensive experiments on Sailing and six public datasets demonstrate that \DART significantly outperforms state-of-the-art methods. \end{itemize}